 AND IT'S FAST!

 If you need a particular block, just search for one that does exactly what you need it to, and run it through WP Hive to check its performance.
-Combine that with their GeneratePress theme and you can deploy sites with ease using their site library.
+Combine that with their GeneratePress theme, and you can easily deploy sites using their site library.
 All without using bloated crap like Elementor.
 Compare both plugins on WP Hive to see for yourself.